zard777/Edo_tools/Sec_Tools.md

 + [Anon.af](https://anon.af) -- Choose the amount of time you need and get your OpenVPN client configuration in a few minutes!
 Express Bitcoin payment builtin, get your valid certificate for one user with unlimited access to all of our servers.
 No registration needed.
 No bullshit.

 + [TorGhost: forward all traffics to TOR Network](https://hackpuntes.com/torghost-reenvia-todo-el-trafico-a-la-red-tor)
++ [Hiding through a maze of IoT devices](https://blog.0day.rocks/hiding-through-a-maze-of-iot-devices-9db7f2067a80) -- How to create the perfect anonymizing botnet by abusing UPnP features — and without any infection

 ## Ciphers/Certs
 - [Cipherli.st](https://cipherli.st) - Strong Ciphers for Apache, nginx and Lighttpd